tgstation/tgstation-server/README.md

 * The files are modified here using the Windows credentials of the active user, feel free to manually set ACLs on them
 * You may optionally rebuild the entire `Static` folder from the repository using the `Recreate Static Directory` button.
 This will copy the original files from the repository based on the current `TGS3.json`.
 This requires DreamDaemon not be running

+### Modifying Your Code

+Any `.dm` files included in the root level of the `Static` directory are automatically copied over and included before anything else in your `.dme` for compilation.
+Use this to configure compile options as you see fit.

 ### Moving, Renaming, and Detaching instances

 * Instances can be renamed, but this requires a temporary offlining of them (this includes interface access, DreamDaemon, and chat bots)